doodlebunnyhops/WickedWhiskers/docs/moderator_commands.md

 have _fun_ messing with the players ;)

+## Status of command implementation

+**Currently I've set moderator commands prefexed with `zmod` to denote them as for moderator type roles and easier split of commands between player and moderators since at this time slash commands can't be ordered in a specifed way.**

+- ✅  Completed Command!
+(But unit testing is still  needed overall!)
+- ❌  In Progress, may not work as expected
+- No Icon means not started or not in a state worth using.

+## Commands

 ### Player and Candy Management
 - **/add player**
   - **Action:** Adds a new player.